TimothyMcEvoy/TimothyMcEvoy/README.md

 ### Hi.
 Most repositories here are set as private or within connected organizations.
 I also maintain other accounts, which may have what you are here for.
 If you are looking for something of mine in particular, email me at timothymcevoy@vt.edu.
-If you are looking for my server development, the domain is live but details are otherwise private.

 <!--
 **TimothyMcEvoy/TimothyMcEvoy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.